Aliases for IGF2R Gene

 GeneCards Summary for IGF2R Gene

 IGF2R (Insulin Like Growth Factor 2 Receptor) is a Protein Coding gene.
 Diseases associated with IGF2R include Hepatocellular Carcinoma and Mucolipidosis Ii Alpha/Beta.
-Among its related pathways are mTOR signaling pathway (KEGG) and Immune System.
+Among its related pathways are mTOR Pathway and MAPK Signaling: Mitogen Stimulation Pathway.
 GO annotations related to this gene include G-protein coupled receptor activity and enzyme binding.

 UniProtKB/Swiss-Prot for IGF2R Gene

 Transport of phosphorylated lysosomal enzymes from the Golgi complex and the cell surface to lysosomes.
 Lysosomal enzymes bearing phosphomannosyl residues bind specifically to mannose-6-phosphate receptors in the Golgi apparatus and the resulting receptor-ligand complex is transported to an acidic prelyosomal compartment where the low pH mediates the dissociation of the complex.
 This receptor also binds IGF2.
 Acts as a positive regulator of T-cell coactivation, by binding DPP4.